 While kneading, add butter at room temperature.

 Knead the dough for 2-3 minutes or until its smooth.
-Now keep the kneaded dough into a greased bowl and cover it with a clean kitchen towel.
+Now keep the kneaded dough into a greased mixing bowl and cover it with a clean kitchen towel.

 Keep the bowl at any warm and dry pace until dough becomes double in volume.